microsoft/fluentui/packages/bundle-size/README.md

 ## `@fluentui/bundle-size`

-A tool to measure bundle size locally and on CI.
+A CLI tool to measure bundle size locally and on CI.

 **To ensure that we are measuring the same artifacts as customers `bundle-size` requires to build packages first.**